zachsnow/westward/README.md

 the URL `/iphone-theme/`.
 Click **Add a page** and select **Custom Layout** from the dropdown menu.
 Give the page a URL of `/iphone-theme/`, and then set the **Custom HTML** to the contents of `iphone-theme.html`.
-Note that as of now the
+Note that as of now the mobile theme is the exact same as the main theme, so you really don't need to do this step for now.

 ## <a name="configuring"></a>Configuring